-StudioPress themes are built on clean code that meet the highest WordPress code standards.
+StudioPress themes are built on a clean code that meets the highest WordPress code standards.
 As a result, your website will always run quickly, securely, and smoothly for the ultimate user experience.

 Just make sure you don’t rely on the Genesis Framework or Genesis child themes solely for SEO optimization.
 It’s best to use a plugin like Yoast SEO to optimize your site’s content, sitemap, and images.

 Having a fast loading site used to nice-to-have, but today it's must-have.
 Having a fast WordPress theme is critical for user experience, conversion rate and SEO.

 One of the things that set StudioPress themes apart from the rest of the popular WordPress themes on the market is the fact that they are all built to be fast and lightweight.
 In other words, they don’t come packed with every feature known to mankind just in case you need it.

 Instead, these themes are built to give you the best feature set possible to create a highly functioning website, without all the code bloat that can bring your site speed down and affect the overall performance.

 And, if you find yourself needing more design and functionality than comes built-in to the child theme you’ve chosen, you can take advantage of the thousands of free and premium WordPress plugins available (like the WP Rocket caching plugin) to do just that, without overwhelming your website and messing with the user experience.

 Having a mobile-friendly website is a must these days.
 After all, Google officially announced back in 2015 that websites with mobile-friendly web pages will be given a ranking boost.